 Peps Mccrea, Dean of Best Practice who oversaw the Early Career Teachers programme design, is an award-winning teacher educator, designer and author

 "Coaching combined with the use of small action steps has been integral in improving ECT practice in actionable steps."- Andy Jones, Vice Principal, The de Ferrers Academy

 Designed for teachers, by teachers

 Crucially though, the team have all been teachers.
 The programme has been designed by teachers for teachers and particular attention has been paid to making the material accessible, relevant, and directly related to classroom practice – incredibly important for busy teachers.

 The team’s experiences in teaching and working with educators across the country, coupled with their expertise in the most up-to-date research, has given teachers the confidence that the programme has been designed to work in their specific school context with their mentors and early career teachers.

 Ambition Institute is absolutely committed to making the Early Career Framework work because we know that developing high-quality teachers is key to our vision of an education system where every child can thrive, no matter what their background.

-Find out more about Early Career Teachers, our fully-funded programme in Greater Manchester, Bradford, Doncaster and the North East.
+Find out more about Early Career Teachers, our DfE-funded programme.